 Python is the best coding language for beginners – easy to pick up and implement.
-The vast number of frameworks and libraries that come with python is impressive and especially useful in machine learning and data analytics.
-Python is also an interpreted language rather than compiled, which allows easy identification of runtime error sources.
-The considerable flexibility that python offers users is genuinely one of a kind.
+The vast number of frameworks and libraries with Python is impressive and especially useful in machine learning and data analytics.

-See Also: How To Fix SyntaxError ‘Unexpected EOF’ While Parsing
+See Also: How To Fix SyntaxError’ Unexpected EOF’ While Parsing

-Contents
+Table of Contents

 Python “open” Statement

-To work with a file within python, opening it is the first step.
-And that is precisely what the open statement does- it opens the file.
+To work with a file within Python, opening it is the first step.
+And that is precisely what the open Statement does- it opens the file.

 For instance, let’s say we have a text file saved under the name ‘hello.txt‘ and we have the following lines of text in it:

-Good morning everyone.
+“Good morning everyone.

-Hope everyone has a good day ahead.
+I hope everyone has a good day ahead.”

 my_file=open(‘hello.txt’,’ r’)